 Remember also that today’s mirrorless cameras have many useful and practical features that cameras of old did not have, such as in-body image stabilization, face detection, eye detection, etc. etc. These are great to have but if the camera you have set your heart on does not have one or more of these features, it does not mean it’s not a good choice.
 It only means that you need to develop more as a photographer, learning to anticipate action, pre-focus, etc. Just because your camera has some technological feature does not a good photographer make you.

 When you’ve identified a camera that you would like to learn more about, click on the manufacturer links to read more about the specifications.
+(For some of the cameras, we’ve added some of our own thoughts.)
 Note that there might be typos; firmware upgrades will add or change certain features; and not all countries include the same accessories in the box.
 So, do some careful research before you make a final purchase decision.

 If you are purchasing your first mirrorless camera, we recommend that you also purchase it together with the kit lens (one is usually offered).
 The kit lens is usually of good enough quality and costs much cheaper when bought as a kit together with the camera than if you bought it separately.

 Lastly, if you do decide to purchase from one of our sponsors by clicking on one of the links below each camera, remember that it won’t not cost you one cent more — and we get a referral fee if you make a purchase to help support this site.
 Since there are always deals going on, clicking on the links will show you the latest price and will allow you to take advantage of any existing deals.
 We thank you beforehand for your support!

 |BRAND||PRO||ENTHUSIAST (EXPERT)||SERIOUS (ADVANCED)||ENTRY-LEVEL|